 Another exemplify, some flights offer minimum fares for the early morning take-offs.
 Some also provide huge discounts on food etc. So in this little way, you can save huge expenses.

 Furthermore, how about a weekend trip to Jaipur?
-Checkout the ultimate guide to visiting Jaipur.
+Check out the ultimate guide to visiting Jaipur.

-Track each and every small expense
+Track every small expense

 Now, this is the major mistake that everyone does.
 If you do not track your expenses then you tend to spend more.
 Hence it leads to extra costs than you planned.
 To track this record you can maintain your daily diary or a record book.
 But, now some will also think this idea of caring a record book is so boring as well as hectic to do.